 The deluded mind of hatred, for example, views other people as intrinsically bad, but there is no such thing as an intrinsically bad person. ~ Transform Your Life, p.7

 When we don’t like someone, they’re just bad, almost as if they had a neon sign above them flashing, “I’m BAD” (and not in a cool way …) Hatred apprehends other people to be bad from their own side, intrinsically bad, having nothing to do with the way we’re looking at them.
 But of course there is no such thing as an intrinsically bad person.
 If they were bad from their own side, then everybody would see that neon sign, but they don’t.
-Their mother comes along and for her the big neon sign says, “I’m cuddly”, doesn’t it?
+Their mother comes along and for her the big neon sign says, “I’m adorable”, doesn’t it?

 A dying soldier